HoutanGh/acupuncture_clinic_website/README.md

 ### Ideas
 - All one page, have headers at the top but they just skip to a certain point in the one page.
 - form on the right side at the front
 - email and number at the top, above the headers
+- look at MailCatcher

 ### Features
 - form